 Staff members come to us with assorted knowledge, skills, abilities and expertise.
-You may have varied interests, hobbies, personalities, religions, and personal habits (hopefully none that offend your roommate), but you share one creed...to help every camper in a meaningful way.
-This means that the idea of servant leadership, putting the needs of your campers above your own as together we pursue the growth and wellbeing of our camper community.
+You may have varied interests, hobbies, personalities, religions, and personal habits (hopefully none that offend your roommate), but sharing the ideal of putting the needs of your campers above your own as together we pursue the growth and wellbeing of our camper community.